onema/kt-robots/README.md

 This task will
 - Compile the `lambda-robots` project
-- Deploy the Lambda functions to your AWS account in the `us-east-1` region using Terraform
+- Deploy the Lambda functions to your AWS account in the `us-east-1` region using the Serverless framework
-- The terraform code is in the `lambda-robots/infrastructure` directory
 </details>

 <details>